 I have been given a copy of the current Atlanta Community Schools Athletic Policy.
 I have read and understand the policy.
-I have attended a rules meeting at which the policy was expalined to me.
+I have attended a rules meeting at which the policy was explained to me.
 I am hereby voluntarily consenting to abide by its rules and policies.
 This signature page must be signed by both the parent/guardian and the student and returned to the coach or athletic director before the student is eligible to participate.
-Participation in Interschoolastic Athletics carries an inherrent risk of injury or death.
+Participation in Interscholastic Athletics carries an inherent risk of injury or death.
 By signing this consent form, you acknowledge and accept such risk.
 Atlanta Community schools is not liable for expenses incurred for physical examinations or medical treatment for injuries.
 Parents are responsible for all insurance and medical coverage of student athletes.

+Parent/guardian Printed Name Parent/guardian Signature Date Student Printed Name Student Signature Date Please note: This athletic policy will be enforced whether by Atlanta Community Schools. r you have signed this form or not.
+Your signatures are to reinforce understanding of the policies set for Complete all sections below.
+This infor eligibility. mation is required by the Michigan Hig h School Athletic Association fo Student-Athletes Name: Date of Birth: Check the sport(s) you will be participa ting in: Fall Sports Winter Sports Spring Sports Football Boys Basketball Track Volleyball Girls Basketball Baseball J.H.
+Girls Basketball J.H.
+Boys Basketball Softball J.H.
+Girls Volleyball Dates of enrollment this semester: (Only required for transfer students) Number of seasons participating in the sport(s) checked above.
+Including the present season:

+Concussion Awareness Educational Material Acknowledgment Form

+By my name and signature below, I acknowledge in accordance with Public Act 342 and 343 of 2012 that I have received and reviewed the Concussion Fact Sheets for parents and students provided by Atlanta Community Schools.

 Parent/guardian Printed Name Parent/guardian Signature Date

 Student Printed Name Student Signature Date

-Please note: This athletic policy will be enforced w by Atlanta Community Schools. rhether you have signed this form or not.
-Your signatures are to reinforce understanding of the policies set forth

-Complete all sections below.
-This i nformation is required by the Michigan Hig h School Athletic Association for

-eligibility.

-Student-Athletes Name: Date of Birth:

-Check the sport(s) you will be part icipating in:

-Fall Sports Winter Sports Spring Sports

-Football Boys Basketball Track

-Volleyball Girls Basketball Baseball

-J.H.
-Girls Basketball J.H.
-Boys Basketball Softball

-J.H.
-Girls Volleyball

-Dates of enrollment this semmest er:

-(Only required for transfer students)

-Number of seasons participating in the sport(s) checked above.
-Including the present season:

-Concussion Awarness Educational Material Acknowledgment Form

-By my name and signuature below, I acknowledge in accordance with Public Act 342 and 343 of 2012 that I have received and reveiwed the Concussion Fact Sheets for parents and students provided by Atlanta Community Schools.

-Parent/guardian Printed Name

-Parent/guardian Signature

-Date

-Student Printed Name

-Student Signature

-Date
+28 P a